whynotavailable/blags/wip/rust.md

 long as the original ownership is still in scope.
 There is one situation where this isn't the case.
 If you need multiple primary references to a thing, you can use an `Rc`. `Rc` is a reference counting container.
 You clone the container, and it ticks up a number, when the container goes out of scope it ticks down.
 Once all references are gone the container is properly deleted.
+Note that the contents of an `Rc` and other similar containers are allocated exclusively on the heap.

 I've not used the regular `Rc`. `Arc` is much more common in web dev, as it's a thread safe reference counter used for shared state like database connection pools.

-There's some additional nuance when it comes to instance methods, mostly because they don't actually exist.
+There's some additional nuance around moving ownership when it comes to instance methods, but that's mostly because they don't actually exist.

 ## Data Structures